pointedsphere/pseudo_RNG_modules/README.md

 # pseudo_RNG_modules

-Pseudo random number generator modules in fortran, with option to compile as python modules and randomness tests in python.
+Pseudo random number generator modules in fortran, with option to compile as python modules and some basic randomness tests in python.

+## Simple Python Random Testing Script

+Note once compiled with the makefile, test_rand.py runs a few tests.
+It bins 100000 random values in [0,1) generated with each method into 100 bins and plots the results on the top.

+Then on the bottom (left) it calcualtes the mean (which should be 0.5), subtracts 0.5 and plots the magnitude of the result.
+The script also estimates pi using the random numbers and plots the magnitude of the difference between the extimated and actual value of pi in the bottom middle.
+Bottom right is the average calcualtion time for a single random number.

 ## Architecture of all `rand` modules